eternal-flame-AD/yume-pdq/README.md

 ### Building

-- Rust toolchain (2024 edition or newer (1.85.0 or newer))
+You need Rust toolchain (2024 edition or newer (1.85.0 or newer)).
+The generic build has a fallback scalar kernel that is always available and runtime dispatch for avx2+fma.

+#### Advanced Builds
-- To build for AVX2, you can use any Rust channel and only `RUSTFLAGS="-Ctarget-feature=+avx2,+fma"` is required.
+- To eliminate the runtime dispatch for avx2+fma, you can use any Rust channel and only `RUSTFLAGS="-Ctarget-feature=+avx2,+fma"` is required.
-- To build for AVX512, you need a nightly toolchain, and your build platform must also have AVX512, and `--features avx512`, and `RUSTFLAGS="-Ctarget-feature=+avx512f"` is required.
+- To build for AVX512, you need a 1.89+ toolchain, and your build platform must also have AVX512, and `--features avx512`, and `RUSTFLAGS="-Ctarget-feature=+avx512f"` is required.
 - To build for portable-simd, you need a nightly toolchain, and `--features portable-simd` is required.

 ### Execution